mohameda4333/sep10-freedom-project/blog/entry01.md

 #### Embracing Failure

 Pursuing my career of becoming a doctor and specializing in medicine is very hard so learning how to embrace failure is a big part of my skills.
 The reason that medicine is liked so much in society is because of it's impact, and how succesful someone needs to be to actually become a doctor.
-Medicine isn't an easy career to
+Medicine isn't an easy career to followw so I need to understand that at some point, I might fail.
+At that point, I will just have to embrace it and know that failure is a part of succeeding.

+## Summary

+My passion of becoming a doctor was an insipiration from my dad as he is a physical therapist and the soceity.
+My next steps will be to study and research more about this topic and continue to try my best to become a doctor.